waymondo/ace-jump-buffer/README.md

 Command                                | Description
 ---------------------------------------|------------
 `(ace-jump-buffer)`                    | Open the buffer menu and go to the selected buffer in the current window.
+`(ace-jump-buffer-with-configuration)` | Select a `bs-configuration`, then show its buffer menu and go to the selected buffer.
 `(ace-jump-buffer-other-window)`       | Open the buffer menu and go to the selected buffer in other window.
 `(ace-jump-buffer-in-one-window)`      | Open the buffer menu and go to the selected buffer in full window.
-`(ace-jump-buffer-with-configuration)` | Select a `bs-configuration`, then open the buffer menu and go to the selected buffer.

 Variable                | Description
 ------------------------|------------